k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 * [docker registry](https://microk8s.io/docs/registry-built-in)
 * metrics-server

-During the installation, the installer script will request you provide the values prepared in the Prerequisites phase:
+During the installation, the installer script will request you to provide the values prepared in the Prerequisites phase:

 * Mailbox ID
 * Cloud manager URL